nikhilbatta/teamProject/README.md

 Given the input is valid
 Then the ingredient is added to the array and immediately displayed

+Scenario:user constructs an array of ingredients to search for recipes When a user clicks ingredients in shared ingredients or recommendations or type in to input box Given there are things for the user to click on
+Then make a search with all the selected ingredients and display results

 Scenario: User searches for recipes
 When a user makes a search
 Given the ingredients array is not empty